 Soros Justice Media Fellowship: Supports mid-career and veteran print and radio journalists, filmmakers and individuals for an advanced and in-depth media project about issues at the core of the U.S. Justice Fund’s criminal justice priorities.
 Fellowships, which are one year in duration, support print and radio journalism, film and video post-production and dissemination, and book projects.

 Spencer Foundation: Provides grants for research related to education in the United States or abroad.
-Deadlines: Continuous.

 Stanford Humanities Center Fellowship Program: Provides residential fellowships for scholars in the humanities.